 If a plan patient is admitted to hospital as an in-patient following emergency treatment or dental injury/trauma, DEAS may pay a benefit for each complete 24-hour period. *

 If a plan patient is diagnosed with oral cancer, DEAS may pay a benefit of £2500. * exclusions apply

 For more details and full terms and conditions, download our Dental Emergency Assistance Support product document.

 A regular dental check up is important because they help keep your teeth and gums healthy.
 You should have a regular dental visit at least every 6 months or as recommended by your dental professional.

 Be sure to take care of your teeth and gums between regular dental visits. will form on your teeth, but by brushing and flossing regularly you will minimise its impact.

 • Regular visits help to keep your teeth and gums healthy.

-• Your overall oral health is monitored for any trouble areas.
-Visits twice each year help to catch any issues as soon as they appear, which can make any treatment deemed necessary or simpler easier
+• Visits twice each year help to catch any issues as soon as they appear, which can reduce the extend of any treatment required.

 • You should have a regular dental visit at least twice a year or as recommended by your dental professional.